delphi-blocks/wirldocs/docs/concepts/introduction.md

 ## WiRL Main Features

-WiRL wants to be a standard and clean way to build true RESTful services.
-WiRL tries to adhere to the famous 6 constraint of REST:
+WiRL wants to be a standard and clean way to build true RESTful services adhering to the famous 6 constraint of the REST Architecure:

 ![REST Constraints](/rest-constraints.png){class=center}